 One of the core modules you will study in your first year is History of Art and Interpretation.
 In addition to developing your skills as an art historian, this module also helps you prepare for your term in Venice in the second year.

-Across four visits to Waddesdon Manor, students work with the curators there to consider art objects in their context, fostering an awareness of the relationship between art and its physical and historical contexts.
+Over four visits to Waddesdon Manor, you will work with the curators there to consider art objects in their context.
+This helps foster an awareness of the relationship between art and its physical and historical contexts.

 Waddesdon Manor is a Neo-Renaissance style country house built for Baron Ferdinand de Rothschild in the 1870s.
 The Rothschilds were some of the greatest collectors of the 19th century, and as such the house is rich with fine paintings by Gainsborough and Reynolds, and an enormous collection of 18th-century French decorative arts.